 I know how satisfying this is, but don’t try to pick on the ends and completely strip them apart!
 I am very guilty of this, but in reality, it only worsens the problem!

-Prevent further cuticle damage by not splitting your hairs to its core.
+Prevent further cuticle damage by not splitting your hairs to their core.
 That makes cell regeneration slower and worse, any nourishment from products you use won’t distribute to the split hair strands.